hrobijns/group_inv_ML_imperial/README.md

 # Geometric analysis with machine learning: summer project with Imperial College, London
 Summer project in collaboration with Meg Dearden-Hellawell, supervised by Daniel Platt (Imperial College, London, maths department) and Daattavya Argarwal (Cambridge University, computer science department).
-This repository concerns the first of two projects, focusing on group invariant machine learning.
+This repository concerns the first of two projects, focusing on group invariant machine learning, carried out on Python with TensorFlow.

-## Packages and requirements:
-- Python
-- TensorFlow

 ## Contents:
 ##### requirements.txt:
 - text file containing required software to run files in this repository.

+##### report.pdf:
+- a short and simple write-up of the project.

 ### Pre-project work: